opsis-oxford/swc-python/_episodes/09-plotting.md

 One can over plot many datasets with repeated calls to plot functions like scatter, bar, hist, etc.

 We can also add a legend by using the `label` keyword for each dataset and then calling ax.legend()

+Here's an example using the matplotlib figure and axis notation

 ~~~
 f, ax = plt.subplots(figsize=(12, 6))